BIPL-UoL/Inverse-Boosting-Pruning-Trees/README.md

-# Inverse-Boosting-Pruning-Trees
+# Inverse-Boosting-Pruning-Trees algorithm for earthquake prediction
 The Inverse boosting pruning trees code should be compiled with scikit-learn 0.18.0
 (This code will be updated later and be compatible with new version of sklearn)

 """

-@auther: LeiTong, Xiong Pan
+@auther: LeiTong, Panx Xiong

 @email: lt228@leicester.ac.uk,